Hamming Code logo Hamming Code

 Encoding Process

-1. Data Input: Information bits to be transmitted are received
+1. Data input: The information bits to be transmitted are received.

-3. Insertion: Parity bits are inserted at specific positions (powers of 2)
+3. Insertion: Parity bits are inserted at specific positions (powers of two).

-4. Output: The codeword ready for transmission is obtained
+4. Output: The final codeword is produced for transmission.

 Correction Process

-3. Localization: The syndrome indicates the error position (if any)
+3. Localization: The syndrome indicates the error position, if one exists.

-4. Correction: The erroneous bit is corrected and original data is extracted
+4. Correction: The faulty bit is corrected and the original data is extracted.

 Implementation